nmaupu/vault-secret/README.md

 This secret would contain two keys filled with vault content:
 - `username`
 - `password`

+It's possible to add labels to the generated secret with `secretLabels`.

 Here is another example for "dockerconfig" secrets:
 ```